 13 of 15

-Every horse on the North American continent are decedents of European horses.
-Even the horses that we regard as 'wild' are actually feral horses, whose ancestors escaped from captivity.
-Horses disappeared from the Americas over 8000 years ago and there is ample fossil evidence that the horse's ancestors lived here previous to that.
+Every horse on the North American continent is a decedent of European horses.
+Even the horses that we regard as "wild" are actually feral horses, whose ancestors escaped from captivity.
+Horses disappeared from the Americas more than 11,000 years ago, and there is ample fossil evidence that the horse's ancestors lived here previous to that.

 14 of 15